New OrleansGeneral Weather Airports Attractions Kids Attractions Events Restaurants Shopping Nightlife

 Address: 209 Bourbon Street, French Quarter

 The sounds of jazz music and the beautiful skyline of downtown New Orleans provide a wonderful backdrop for a moonlight dinner cruise on the mighty Mississippi River, aboard the Steamboat Natchez.
-The cost of the two hour cruise for an adult is $102 and $49 for a child, and is inclusive of a traditional southern buffet dinner.
-(Children under 6 eat free).
-A Sunday brunch option at 11am is also available, with a mouthwatering buffet menu available for $28.50 for adults and $12.25 for children (6-12).
-Cruises depart from the Toulouse Street Wharf, opposite Jackson Square in the heart of the French Quarter, at 7pm.
+The cost of the two hour cruise includes a traditional southern buffet dinner.
+A Sunday brunch option at 11am is also available, with a mouthwatering buffet menu.
+Cruises depart from the Toulouse Street Wharf, opposite Jackson Square in the heart of the French Quarter.